 Simple fix for cross-continent meetings

-The Time and Date website provides an excellent resource to bookmark – a tool that allows you to set geographical locations for meeting attendees.
+The Time and Date and The Time Now websites provide excellent resources to bookmark – tools that allow you to set geographical locations for meeting attendees.
 Hey presto, you can find out all the suitable times to arrange.

 We often end up drowning in email messages to organise meetings, so move it to a channel that leaves your desktop and mailbox uncluttered.
 You can also use it to host virtual meetings - just check whether it aligns with your IT policy first.

 Do you need to hold a meeting?